abhinavgpillai/traknpaypg.github.io/README.md

 ```

-> Request parameters that needs to be posted to Traknpay Server:
+> Request parameters List(mandatory and non mandatory fields) that needs to be posted to Traknpay Server:

 | `PARAMETER NAME` | `DESCRIPTION`                  | `REQUIRED`           | `DATATYPE`  |
 | -------------    |:------------------------------:|:--------------------:|:--------:|